mautic/user-documentation/docs/getting-started/updating-in-the-browser.md

 When updating Mautic, there are several tasks which can take a long time to complete depending on the size of your Mautic instance.

+> 🚧 Warning
+>
->>>> If you have a lot of contacts and/or use shared hosting, you might run into problems when updating with the notification 'bell' icon in Mautic.
+> If you have a lot of contacts and/or use shared hosting, you might run into problems when updating with the notification 'bell' icon in Mautic.

 When updating within the browser, problems usually manifest as the update hanging part way through, or crashing with an error.
 They often arise as a result of resource limitation, particularly on shared hosting environments.